-Terms Additional Information Asset 4 Refinitiv Asset4 Carbon Footprint Refers to total carbon emissions for a portfolio normalised by the market value of the portfolio, expressed in tons $CO_2e/\$M$ invested. $\sum{n}^{i} \left( \frac{Current\ Value\ of\ Investment}{Issuer's\ Market\ Capitalisation} \ X\ Issuer's\ Scope\ 1\ and\ Scope\ 2\ GHG\ Emissions \right)$ $Current\ Portfolio\ Value\ (\$M)$ For asset-backed securities, the issue size is used in place of issuer's market capitalisation.
+Terms Additional Information Asset 4 Refinitiv Asset4 Carbon Footprint Refers to total carbon emissions for a portfolio normalised by the market value of the portfolio, expressed in tons CO 2 e/\$M invested. \[\sum{n}^{i} \left(\frac{Current Value of Investment}{Issuer's Market Capitalisation} \times Issuer's Scope 1 and Scope 2 GHG Emissions \) \[\text{Current Portfolio Value (\$M)} \] For asset-backed securities, the issue size is used in place of issuer's market capitalisation.
 Climate Value-at-Risk (CVaR) For CvaR three scenarios are shown: Orderly transition - assumes climate policies are introduced early and become gradually more stringent.
 Both physical and transition risks are relatively subdued and is based on a NGFS 1.5 °C warming scenario Disorderly transition - assumes higher transition risk due to policies being delayed or divergent across countries and sectors.
 Carbon prices are typically higher for a given temperature outcome and is based on a NGFS 2°C warming scenario Hothouse world - assumes that some climate policies are implemented in some jurisdictions, but global efforts are insufficient to halt significant global warming.
 Critical temperature thresholds are exceeded, leading to severe physical risks and irreversible impacts like sealevel rise and is based on a NGFS 3 °C warming scenario.
-Emissions (Non-Sovereign) Scope 1 emissions are those from sources owned or controlled by the company, typically direct combustion of fuel as in a furnace or vehicle.
+Further information on the NGFS and models can be found here: www.ngfs.net/en Emissions (Non-Sovereign) Scope 1 emissions are those from sources owned or controlled by the company, typically direct combustion of fuel as in a furnace or vehicle.
 Scope 2 emissions are those caused by the generation of electricity purchased by the company.
-For corporate issuers, when Scope 1 and Scope 2 reported data is not available, Scope 1 & 2 carbon emissions may be estimated using MSCl's Scope 1+2 estimation model which is mapped to the data quality score defined by PCAF.
+For corporate issuers, when Scope 1 and Scope 2 reported data is not available, Scope 1 & 2 carbon emissions may be estimated using MSCI's Scope 1+2 estimation model which is mapped to the data quality score defined by PCAF.
 Scope 3 emissions are excluded from financed carbon emissions, WACI and carbon footprint figures reported.